AnwarIbrahimi/S3-Portfolio/Portfolio.md

 will be used (business processes that the software must support by fully or partially automating them). or Business processes needed for the success of your software development project (e.g., product release, market release, financial assurance).

+For this Learning outcome i will do research into the business process and how this affects my project.

 ### Outcome 8: You act in a professional manner during software development and learning
 You actively ask and apply feedback from stakeholders and advise them on the most optimal technical and design (architectural) solutions.
 You choose and substantiate solutions for a given problem.

+For this Learning outcome i will continiously ask feedback and work with this feedback.

 Below is an example of how i communicate with my teacher and the stakeholder through feedpulse and mail.
 Feedpulse: